Bourbon Street Beat

 Bourbon Street Beat is a private detective television series that aired on the ABC network from October 5, 1959, to July 4, 1960, starring Richard Long as Rex Randolph and Andrew Duggan as Cal Calhoun, with Arlene Howell as detective agency secretary Melody Lee Mercer and Van Williams as Kenny Madison.
+Reruns continued until September 26, 1960.

-Randolph and Calhoun — Special Services was based in the Absinthe House, a French Quarter nightclub on the title street.
+Randolph and Calhoun — Special Services was based in the Absinthe House, a nightclub on the title street in the French Quarter of New Orleans.
 The firm's telephone number was EXpress 7123.
 The show's theme, "Bourbon Street Beat", was composed by Mack David and Jerry Livingston.